truonghuy89/Imgur.API.Docs/authentication.rst

 Using the Mashape Api
 ---------------------

-If you will be using Imgur’s api for commercial purposes (uploading more than 1250 images per day), you will need to use Mashape’s api instead of the Imgur api.
+If you will be using the Imgur api for commercial purposes (uploading more than 1250 images per day), you will need to use the Mashape api instead of the Imgur api.
 Register for Mashape at https://www.mashape.com/imgur/imgur-9